Tech condemns Trump: Apple, Microsoft, Airbnb oppose separating families at the border

 Jack Dorsey, the CEO of both Twitter and the payments company Square, threw his support behind the popular hashtag #KeepFamiliesTogether before asking Twitter users for their suggestions about the "highest impact way to help."

+Chuck Robbins, CEO of networking equipment maker Cisco, called Trump's policy "cruel."
+"We need policies that reflect our values and do what's right for society," he tweeted.

-Reddit's co-founder Alexis Ohanian, who earlier this year stepped down from his daily duties at the social network, called a video of the camps given to the press by the US Border Patrol "propaganda."
+Reddit's cofounder Alexis Ohanian, who stepped down from his daily duties at the social network earlier this year, called a video of the camps given to press by border patrol "propaganda."

 SmugMug